Ask Slashdot: Should You Use Password Managers?

 The deciding factors were (1) LastPass Premium works on Android.
 (And, now, you don't need Premium; the free version also works on Android.)
 (2) Syncs password changes across all devices, and (3) Professional Paranoid Steve Gibson gave it his seal of approval.

+Some of the others also have a way to sync across all devices now, but I haven't come across any compelling reason to switch.
+Though LetMeIn may be working on that one.

+It's worth adding that Last Pass information is decrypted on the device you're using it on and not on the server.
+Just pick a good password for the account.

 Better off with paper in wallet.
-(Score:1)
+(Score:2)

 Just keep a tiny address book in your wallet.